alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-02-ruling-on-placing-wreath-on-grave.md

 date: 2024-09-02
 category: [fatwas,funerals,bidah]
 note: false
-excerpt: "This practice is a bidah, and excess in terms of revering the dead, and it is similar to the practice of those who over-rever pious people."
+summary: "This practice is a bidah, and excess in terms of revering the dead, and it is similar to the practice of those who over-rever pious people."
 muftis:
   shaykh:
     - name: "Permanent Committee"